-Chocolate fountains are elegant fun... equal parts food, entertainment, centerpiece.
+Chocolate fountains are elegant fun... equal parts food, entertainment, and centerpiece.

 But is it practical to buy a chocolate fountain for use at home?
 It is, because you don't have to pay thousands or get a commercial unit any more.